The Structure of the Trumpet

 Differences between the piston system and rotary system

-Names of the parts of the piston-system trumpet
+Names of the piston-system trumpet parts

-Names of the parts of the piston-system trumpet
+Names of the piston-system trumpet parts

 When the trumpeter presses the first piston, air flows through the first slide.
 Pressing the second piston or the third piston causes air to pass through the second or third slide respectively.
 Pressing a piston lengthens the path of the air.
-The principle of the piston is shown in the diagram below.
+The principle behind the piston is shown in the diagram below.

 How piston valves work